JOHN 13-18. THE CONTEXT

-This is the Johannine equivalent of the Lord’s Prayer as found in Matthew 6:9-15.
-Lincoln notes the following parallels (Lincoln 432-433):
+Lincoln suggests that this prayer is the Johannine equivalent of the Lord’s Prayer as found in Matthew 6:9-15.
+He notes the following parallels (Lincoln 432-433):

-• “Our Father in heaven” (Matthew 6:9) is paralleled in John 17:1 by Jesus mentioning heaven and addressing God as Father.
+• “Our Father in heaven” (Matthew 6:9) is paralleled in John 17:1 by a mention of heaven and Jesus addressing God as Father.
 Jesus also addresses God as Father in 17:11.

 • “Let your will be done, as in heaven, so on earth” (Matthew 6:10) is paralleled by Jesus’ comment that he has finished the work that the Father sent him to do (John 17:4).

 • “Bring us not into temptation” (Matthew 6:13) is paralleled by Jesus’ plea for the Father to protect the disciples, living as they do in a hostile kosmos (John 17:11b-16).